 The authenticated listeners require a username / password:

 You are free to use it for any application, but please do not abuse or rely upon it for anything of importance.
-This server runs on an Intel Atom N2800, and as such is a low power device.
 It is not intended to demonstrate any performance characteristics.

 You should also build your client to cope with the broker restarting.